MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/C-SIDE-Reference-Guide.md

 # C-SIDE Reference Guide
 The topics in this section contain help on all functions, data types, properties, and triggers in [!INCLUDE[navnow](includes/navnow_md.md)].
 They also provide general descriptions of some of the features and functionality that [!INCLUDE[navnow](includes/navnow_md.md)] supports.

- In the Table of Contents, all [C\-AL Functions](C-AL-Functions.md) are grouped alphabetically according to the data type that they support or according to a category.
+ In the Table of Contents, all [C-AL Functions](C-AL-Functions.md) are grouped alphabetically according to the data type that they support or according to a category.
 Each data type topic contains a description of the data type.

  [Properties](Properties.md) and [Triggers](Triggers.md) are also listed alphabetically.